 The aforementioned Mr Pomeroy is probably the most active member of the band, you could tell he really wanted to rock out especially towards the end of the set.
 So with the band relatively motionless the music is, well, it is perfect.
 Probably too perfect as they run through what is a greatest hits package.
 Showdown, All Over The World, Living Thing and Rockaria – they were all played just right.

 Lynne’s ELO are also promoting a new album, Alone In The Universe, and the first song they play from it, When I Was A Boy, is just a blatant rip off of The Beatles A Day In The Life.
-Along with other two new songs they play, Ain’t It A Drag and When The Night Comes, they all seem a bit flat, the audience reaction is polite but hardly enthusiastic as this is not what they have come to hear.
-Lynne is quoted as saying he didn’t think there was any audience for his music before his Hyde Park show a few years back (he was bitten by a disastrous US tour in 2001 which only sold about three tickets) but this major arena tour just goes to show the longevity and popularity of ELO’s music even if most of the songs are over 35 years old.
+Along with two other new songs, Ain’t It A Drag and When The Night Comes, just seem flat, the audience reaction is polite but hardly enthusiastic as this is not what they have come to hear.
+Lynne is quoted as saying he didn’t think there was any audience for his music before his Hyde Park show a few years back (he was bitten by a disastrous US tour in 2001 which only sold about three tickets) but this major arena tour just goes to show the longevity and popularity of ELO’s music in this age of nostalgia, even if most of the songs are over 35 years old.

 The set ends with a run of six of their biggest hits: Wild West Hero, Telephone Line, Turn To Stone, Don’t Bring Me Down, Sweet Talkin’ Woman and the song which everyone sang along to, Mr Blue Sky.
 This is bringing back a lot of memories!

-The single song encore of the Chuck Berry classic Roll Over Beethoven and at 90 minutes it is all over and it does seem a bit short yet is the sort of show that gives me a warm fuzzy feeling.
-The best way to describe it is it is like being wrapped up in your favourite duvet on the sofa: all cosy, safe and warm.
+The single song encore is the Chuck Berry classic Roll Over Beethoven and at 90 minutes it is all over.
+It does seem a bit short yet is the sort of show that gives me a warm fuzzy feeling.
+It is like being wrapped up in your favourite duvet on the sofa: all cosy, safe and warm.

 Words: Anthony Firmin / Photos: via ELO